-Here you will learn what is the easiest way to plot a histogram in Python.
+Here you will learn the easiest way to plot a histogram in Python.
 We make use of the seaborn library to create the distribution.

 If you want to learn more about histograms, please visit the following youtube video:

-The function is very simple!
-All it asks you is for 5 parameters:
+The function is straightforward!
+All it asks you is for five parameters:

 - A string with the x-label

 - An integer with the number of bins

 - A string with the plot output path